Sunday, July 29, 2018

 A cuddly platformer?

-I remember playing this quirky platformer by Robert Dytmire many years ago and I enjoyed its alternative style.
-It uses rather "odd" mechanics which are weird at first but wouldn't life be boring if every platformer played the same?
-Anyhow, Cud Lee (geddit?) was originally aimed at a younger audience with interesting child/tutor features but I also think there's something quite charming about this that appeals to everyone.
+I remember playing this quirky platformer by Robert Dytmire many years ago.
+I enjoyed its alternative style as it features some rather "odd" mechanics which are very weird.
+But stop - wouldn't life be boring if every platformer played as you expected?
+With that in mind, Cud Lee (geddit?) was originally aimed at a younger audience with interesting child/tutor features by design.
+But I also think there's something quite charming about this so should appeal to all.

 The aim is to fight our way through the hoards of baddies to rescue captured Pixies at the end of each level.
 It sounds easy but you better watch out for a range of enemies who are happily roaming through the screens.
-It's this mechanic that I adore because they are literally wandering the screens going about their business - whether you can see them or not.
+It's like a weird dream and this mechanic I adore.
+They are literally wandering the screens going about their business - whether you can see them or not.
 These suckers love to jump and many are really tough and can even fire weapons.
+It's madness!!

 Gotta love the baddies and their freaky jumps but watch out for the little blue guy's arrows!!